 For centuries, people and animals who have passed away have been honored with a book of remembrance.
 In the internet age, a technological equivalent is also growing in popularity.
-More and more pet owners are now remembering their deceased pets through a dedicated blog or website, where they can post memories and photos of the pet, and invite others to do the same.
-Like a cloud-stored shrine, this can be a place for people to come and remember their pet, their character, and all the fun things they got up to together.
+More and more pet owners are now remembering their deceased pets through a dedicated blog or website.
+Here they can post memories and photos of the pet, inviting others to do the same.
+Like a cloud-stored shrine, this can be a place for people to come and remember their pet, and all the fun things they got up to together.

 8. Give something back

 Giving a donation in your pet’s name is a wonderful way to make a difference to other animals like them.
-This might be a cash donation to a charity or animal shelter, or you might prefer to help more directly by giving up your time for an animal welfare charity that could use a helping hand.
-From local rescue centers to big national charity organizations, there are countless groups aiming to improve the lives of our domestic animals.
-Giving up your time or leaving a donation could make a real difference to other animals.
+This might be a cash donation to a charity or animal shelter.
+You might prefer to help more directly by giving your dime to an animal welfare charity.
+From local rescue centers to big national charity organizations, there are countless organizations to consider.
+Giving your time or making a donation could make a real difference to other animals.

 9. To infinity…?

-Beyond the wildest imagination of most pet owners is Texas-based company, Celestis Pets.
+Beyond the wildest imagination of most pet owners is a Texas-based company, Celestis Pets.
 Together you can arrange to launch the ashes of your pet into space.
 Yes, into space.
-With prices starting at $1,295 for a zero-gravity trip to the edge of the stratosphere, and rocketing up to $12,500 for a launch into deep space, this is a memorial like no other.
+With prices starting at $1,295 for a zero-gravity trip to the edge of the stratosphere and rocketing up to $12,500 for a launch into deep space.
+This is a memorial like no other.
 This option is a little out of the ordinary, but you can’t deny that it’s unique.

 10. Do it all again

 Often the best way of all to memorialize a pet is to take the next step when you’re ready and bring a new pet into the family.
 Buying or adopting again after a pet has passed can be difficult and can feel like you are trying to replace a cherished friend.
-In truth, a new pet can help fill a void your first pet left behind, and the desire welcome another pet into your home shows how much your first pet, and the happiness they brought over the years, meant to you.
+In truth, a new pet can help fill a void your first pet left behind.
+The desire to welcome another pet into your home shows how much your first pet, and the happiness they brought over the years, meant to you.

-When you do take the step, it is important to take out pet insurance to give your new pet the best start in their new home.
-Make sure that their health and welfare needs are covered, and to avoid unexpected costs if your four-legged friend gets himself into trouble.
+When you do take the step, it is important to consider pet insurance to give your new pet the best start.
+Make sure that their health and welfare needs are covered, and avoid unexpected costs if your four-legged friend gets himself into trouble.